awsdocs/aws-global-accelerator-dev-guide/doc_source/global-accelerator-actions.md

 This section lists common AWS Global Accelerator actions that you can use with Global Accelerator resources, with links to relevant documentation\.

-**Actions to use with standard resources**
+**Actions to use with standard accelerators**

-The following table lists common Global Accelerator actions that you can use with Global Accelerator standard accelerators, with links to relevant documentation\.
+The following table lists common Global Accelerator actions that you can use with standard accelerators, with links to relevant documentation\.

 | Action | Using the Global Accelerator Console | Using the Global Accelerator API |